What exotic fruits can you find in Phuket?

 Exotic Thai fruits in Phuket range from the well-known pineapple or even watermelon to the most surprising ones like the weird-looking Dragon Fruit, the huge pungent Durian or the enormous Jackfruit.

 The choice of fruits in Thailand is endless and visiting a local market in Phuket is a chance to try as many as you can.
-Some of the best fruits displays in Phuket are at the Banzaan Market in Patong Beach or by the beach in Naithon or Nai Harn beach.
+Some of the best fruit displays in Phuket are at the Banzaan Market in Patong Beach or by the beach in Naithon or Nai Harn beach.

 1. Mango [Ma Muang]